Account Management

 company_nameoraccount_namein event properties - Configure Account Field Mappings to extract company name

-- Use enrichment integrations to populate account names
+- Use enrichment integrations or your CRM to populate account names

 Duplicate Accounts